 The Seattle Bank is pleased to provide approximately $4.9 million for the 2014 AHP funding round.
-The 2014 AHP application will be available on or around May 15, 2014, and applications must be submitted to the Seattle Bank no later than 4:00 p.m.
+The 2014 AHP application will be available on or around May 15, 2014, and applications and required attachments must be received by the Seattle Bank no later than 4:00 p.m.
 Pacific Time on August 1, 2014.

 AHP subsidy may be used in a variety of ways, including to:

 - Lower the interest rate on a loan

 The Affordable Housing Program is funded on an annual basis with 10 percent of the Seattle Bank’s previous year’s profits.
 AHP funds are awarded on a competitive basis.
 To prepare for each funding round, the Seattle Bank’s Affordable Housing Advisory Council reviews affordable housing needs across the Seattle Bank’s district and recommends AHP priorities and policies for the Board of Directors’ approval.

 To apply for AHP subsidy, project sponsors must partner with a Seattle Bank member.
 Members and sponsors both play a role in preparing and submitting an AHP application.
 Prior to applying, members and sponsors are encouraged to read the

 2014 AHP Implementation Plan for information regarding scoring criteria, member and project caps, and additional compliance and program requirements.

 Since 1990, the Seattle Bank’s AHP has provided more than $149.06 million of subsidy to support the acquisition, development, or rehabilitation of more than 28,000 units of affordable rental and owner-occupied housing for very low-, low-, and moderate-income households.

 See the impact of our Affordable Housing Program.